Alcao/boatshop/README.md

 # boatshop
- A simple boatshop script, made with RageUI lib.
+A simple boatshop script, made with RageUI lib (Compatible with CaliforniaRP and SweetyLifeRP database)